 On the one hand you have an interest only mortgage, where monthly payments are required to be maintained for the rest of your life & results in a continuously stable & level balance during the remaining term.

-This is in complete contrast to a roll-up equity release plan, which requires no monthly payments whatsoever, but allows the interest to compound & the balance of the mortgage to get larger.
+This is in complete contrast to a lifetime mortgage plan, which requires no monthly payments whatsoever, but allows the interest to compound & the balance of the mortgage to get larger.

 Let’s have a look the features of each option further.